Anirudh Ravichander: 2013–2015: Continued success

-2018–present
+2018–present: Widespread recognition and work in other languages

 In 2018, he made his Telugu debut with Agnyaathavaasi which was received well.
 Next, he composed for Suriya's Thaanaa Serndha Koottam, a remake of Special 26.
 After that, he composed for Nayanthara's Kolamavu Kokila, which was well received and was praised for being unique.

 His next big project came with Petta, directed by Karthik Subbaraj and starring his uncle Rajinikanth.
 On 10 December, the full album for Rajinikanth's Petta was released by Anirudh.
 His next project was Nani's Telugu film Jersey, which is directed by Gowtam Tinnanuri.
 He later composed for Gang Leader which was directed by Vikram K Kumar.
 This marked his second collaboration with Nani.
 After that was Darbar, directed by AR Murugadoss.
 He then composed one of the songs of the soundtrack for Dharala Prabhu, the title track, which garnered success.

-In 2020, he collaborated with Vijay for the 2nd time in Master, directed by Lokesh Kanagaraj.
+In 2021, he collaborated with Vijay for the 2nd time in Master, directed by Lokesh Kanagaraj.
 The first single, "Kutti Story", sung by Vijay himself, received great praise and became popular around the world for its Tanglish lyrics.
 The second single sung by Gana Balachander, "Vaathi Coming", became an instant viral hit universally.
 He also came to work on the soundtrack of Doctor, directed by Nelson Dilipkumar.
 The first single "Chellamma" was a hit among the youth with the fun and romantic lyrics, collecting over 100 million views on YouTube.
-In 2021, he worked with Vijay for the 3rd time in Beast directed by Nelson, whom he also worked with for the 3rd consecutive time.
+In 2022, he worked with Vijay for the 3rd time in Beast directed by Nelson, whom he also worked with for the 3rd consecutive time.
 The first single "Arabic Kuthu", was a fusion featuring Arabic phrases and rhyming verses in Tamil.
-The song set the record for the most-viewed and liked South Indian song within 24 hours, and is currently his most-viewed single with over 500 million views.
+The song set the record for the most-viewed and liked South Indian song within 24 hours, and is currently his most-viewed single with over 700 million views.